emqx/neuron-docs/en_US/module-plugins/module-list.md

 ## EMQ License for commercial modules

-* Either a Trial EMQ License or an Official EMQ License must be installed to run Neuron commercial plugin modules.
+* Core framework, dashboard and modbus, mqtt and eKuiper pluggable modules are open source under LGPLv3 license.
+Neuron could run with these modules without a license installed.
+A valid trial or official EMQ license must be installed if you need any one or more of the commercial modules as mentioned above.

-* A trial EMQ license can be download from website [https://www.emqx.com/en/apply-licenses/neuron](https://www.emqx.com/en/apply-licenses/neuron).
-All available modules could be used without limitation for 15 days.
+* A trial EMQ license can be download from our official website [https://www.emqx.com/en/apply-licenses/neuron](https://www.emqx.com/en/apply-licenses/neuron).
+All available modules could be used with limitation on 100 connections and 1000 data tags for 15 days.
+If trial EMQ license is expired, you can re-apply the trial EMQ license via our official website again.
+However, a mailbox can only apply for a trial license up to two times.

-* Core framework, and some plugin modules are open source under LGPLv3 license.

 * Each plugin module can be authorized independently in EMQ license.